 - A hydrometer can be used to check the charge of the batteries.

-These are the simplest methods for a golfer to load test the batteries in his or her golf cart.
+These are the simplest methods for a golfer to load test the batteries in their golf cart.

 Water from the Batteries